shreyapamecha/Speed-Estimation-of-Vehicles-with-Plate-Detection/README.md

   6. CCA (Connected Component Analysis): for detecting License Plate and segmenting Characters Functions Used: skimage.measure.label and skimage.measure.regionprops

-     Assumptions used in this code:
-     height of the license plate = 6% - 18% of the height of the cropped truck image width of the license plate = 8.5% - 20% of the width of the cropped truck image height of the characters to be segmented = 18.75% - 37.5% of the height of the license plate
+     Assumptions used in this code: (change it accordingly) height of the license plate = 6% - 18% of the height of the cropped truck image width of the license plate = 8.5% - 20% of the width of the cropped truck image height of the characters to be segmented = 18.75% - 37.5% of the height of the license plate